to come

 Coming

-It's been a long time coming; but tonight, because of what we did on this day, in this election, at this defining moment, change has come to the United States. - It's been a long time coming; but tonight, because of what we did on this day, in this election, at this defining moment, change has come to America.
+It's been a long time coming; but tonight, because of what we did on this day, in this election, at this defining moment, change has come to America. - It's been a long time coming; but tonight, because of what we did on this day, in this election, at this defining moment, change has come to the United States.

 come